Zoom into new virtual programs and workshops

 College Q&A with Matthew Greene, May 26, 4-4:45 p.m.
 Educational consultant, Matthew Greene leads a live Q&A session about essay writing, deferring admission and how to make the most of the students’ summer.
 Registration required: wiltonlibrary.org.
 Info: slauricella@wiltonlibrary.org.

 At Home with Book Buzz with Wilton Librarians, May 27, 11 a.m.-noon.
 What have you been reading?
 Share suggestions, and talk about what to read next.
-Registration: wiltonlibrary.org.
+Registration: www.wiltonlibrary.org.
 Info: slauricella@wiltonlibrary.org.

 She Is Rising Exhibit & Art Showcase, May 27-June 7.
 Benefit for LiveGirl at the Carriage Barn Arts Center.
 Virtual event: May 31, 2-4 p.m.
 Info: carriagebarn.org/she-is-rising.